camaronwilliams/MegaStore/README.md

 # MegaStore
 This is a project that my software engineering class team and I created.
 Where you can manage and/or shop at a store.
+Whether it's adding new products, checking out a customer, viewing your store's order statistics, adjusting tax rates, adding stores, and registering customers as a manager, or placing an order, returning an item, paying for your order with or without SNAP, and viewing your receipt, as a customer you can do it all with this program.